Please use the following manual as a reference for the application process and its requirements:

 Carefully review the following documents:

 To complete the application process please include the following in your application package.
 Please wait for approval before starting construction.
-If the system is built prior to gaining EPE approval, the customer risks paying for a system that does not qualify for EPE incentives.
-NOTE: Technical review approval of the one line diagram is contigent upon wiring, inspections, and system installation.
+If the system is built prior to gaining EPE approval, the customer risks paying for a system that does not meet EPE's interconnection requirements.
+NOTE: Technical review approval of the one -line diagram is contigent upon wiring, inspections, and system installation.
 These must be in accordance to EPE's requirements book and must reflect the information provided in the one-line diagram.

 b.
 With each application the customer shall include a simple one-line diagram and site diagram (similar to the sample above) of the proposed system with each signed original of the Application.